 If this is not available then it will be necessary for a collection to be created for you and that you are granted the correct permissions within this collection to create objects.
 You should contact your Organisation Manager to carry out these tasks on your behalf.

 Clicking the ‘New Collection’ menu item (if available) will bring you to the web form for collection creation (Fig. 21).
 This form allows you to enter the metadata to describe the new collection.
 The form requires that a minimum set of metadata fields are entered before the collection can be created.
-You can also choose a licence (Fig. 22 (1)) to apply to the objects within the collection and set the required access controls (Fig. 22 (2)).
+Licences and access controls are set on objects in DRI rather than collections, but via the form You can also choose a licence (Fig. 22 (1)) to apply to all the objects within the collection and set the default access controls (Fig. 22 (2)).
+Both options can be overridden at object level.
 Before you can submit the form you must check the box (Fig. 22 (3)) to indicate that you agree to the terms of the deposit agreement.

 If desired collections can be further organised by being divided into sub-collections.
 The option to create a sub-collection can be found on the main collection page under the editor tools (Fig. 23 (1)).